SanderVocke/shoopdaloop/INSTALL.md

 ### Changing CMake build settings

 Build settings are controlled by `pyproject.toml`, including CMake build settings.
 To change some settings locally, an override file can be used to change only those settings needed.
 It should be stored alongside `pyproject.toml` and its filename should be `py-build-cmake.local.toml`.
+Some examples are stored in the `overrides` folder and can be copied directly, e.g. to do a debug or asan build.